 As is common practice within the insurance industry, we transfer a portion of the risks insured under our policies to other companies through the purchase of reinsurance or other, similar risk mitigating hedging instruments.
 This reinsurance is maintained to protect the insurance and reinsurance subsidiaries against the severity of losses on individual claims, unusually serious occurrences in which a number of claims produce an aggregate extraordinary loss and catastrophic events.
 Although reinsurance does not discharge our subsidiaries from their primary obligation to pay for losses insured under the policies they issue, reinsurance does make the assuming reinsurer liable to the insurance and reinsurance subsidiaries for the reinsured portion of the risk.
 A credit exposure exists with respect to ceded losses to the extent that any reinsurer is unable or unwilling to meet the obligations assumed under the reinsurance contracts.
 The collectability of reinsurance is subject to the solvency of the reinsurers, interpretation and application of contract language and other factors.
 We are selective in regard to our reinsurers, placing reinsurance with those reinsurers with strong financial strength ratings from A.M.
 Best, S&P or a combination thereof.
 Despite strong ratings, the financial condition of a reinsurer may change based on market conditions.
-In certain instances we also require assets in trust, letters of credit or other acceptable collateral to support balances due.
+In certain instances we also require assets in trust, letters of credit or other acceptable collateral to support balances due, however, there is no certainty that we can collect on these collateral agreements in the event of a reinsurers default.
 It is not always standard business practice to require security for balances due; therefore, certain balances are not collateralized.
 A reinsurer's insolvency or inability to make payments under the terms of a reinsurance contract could have a material adverse effect on our business, results of operations and/or financial condition.